 Song facts: Sexy Sadie

-On April 12th 1968, having been convinced the Maharishi was seeking sexual favour from some of the female members of their camp, John Lennon and George Harrison decided to leave India along with Cynthia Lennon and Pattie Harrison.
+While The Beatles were on retreat in India studying meditation, a rumour started to spread about their spiritual guru Maharishi Mahesh Yogi.
+It was suggested the Maharishi was seeking sexual favours from some of the female members of their camp.
+On April 12th 1968, having been convinced the allegations were true, John Lennon and George Harrison decided to leave India along with Cynthia Lennon and Pattie Harrison.
 When the Maharishi asked why they were leaving, John looked at him and said: Well, if you're so cosmic, you'll know why.

 While they were waiting to leave John Lennon began to sing and write Sexy Sadie; a direct attack on Maharishi Mahesh Yogi.
 The song would later appear on The Beatles' White Album, along with most of the content written during their stay in India.
 John was also disillusioned with the guru, who he felt was more interested in money and celebrities than spirituality; and expressed this in Sexy Sadie.